 Hiring: The board will use a variety of methods for getting interested, qualified candidates including advertising online, through social media, the school's website, and through placement centers at colleges and universities.
 The principal will vet potential employees and make recommendations for interviews.
 The board personnel committee, the principal, and the principal's hiring committee will all interview potential candidates before they are recommended to the board for approval.
 The principal's hiring committee will include current staff members and at least one parent.
-The new hires will be approved by the and undergo a criminal background check before receiving board unconditional offer of employment.
+The new hires will be approved by the board and undergo a criminal background check before receiving an unconditional offer of employment.

 Termination: The principal will be the direct supervisor of the staff.
 As such, it will be his or her responsibility to notice any deficiencies in staff performance.
 Except for the most egregious offenses, the principal will use available resources at his or her disposal to remediate and develop the staff member so that expectations are met.
 Forms of development can range from small corrections to formal plans of improvement.
 Plans of improvement will include clear performance expectations, support that the staff member will receive to meet those expectations, and a definitive timeframe for meeting the expectations.
 If, after being on a formal plan, the employee has still not demonstrated the expected improvement in performance, the principal may recommend the employee to the board for dismissal.
 The final decision to dismiss an employee will belong to the board of directors.
 If an employee feels as though he or she has been wrongfully dismissed he or she may follow the formal staff grievance policy.
+5. Outline the school's proposed salary range and employment benefits for all levels of

-5. Outline the school's proposed salary range and employment benefits for all levels of employment.
+5. Outline the school's proposed salary range and employment benefits for employment.